Manners Matter – Etiquette in an e-world

 - Look at people when they are speaking with you.
 Be engaged and attentive.

-- When meeting someone, always offer your name along with that handshake, fist bump or “air hug”.
+- When meeting someone, always offer your name.
 Even if you’ve met before, they may not recall your name… so subtly remind them.
 Conversely, if someone provides you their name, please reciprocate, “nice to see you again Dave, I’m Susan…”

 Party Etiquette 101

 - If you are invited to a party, a dinner, an event, RSVP!
-Whether its yes, a maybe, or a no, let the host know as soon as possible!
+Whether its yes, maybe, or no, let the host know as soon as possible!
 RSVP in French means “respond if you would please” it’s très simple.
 Regrets needn’t be long, elaborate excuses, skip “the dog ate my homework” saga.
-Just politely reply promptly .
+Just politely reply promptly.

 - If you are privileged enough to be invited – the invite is for you specifically and exclusively – not for you to share with others, not for you to ask if other people can go.

-- Don’t assume that the usual crowd is invited, maybe the host has a different guest list in mind to introduce new people to you and that is their prerogative.
-It’s not your place to hijack the guest list.
+- Don’t assume who is invited, maybe the host has a different guest list in mind to introduce new people to you, and that is their prerogative.
+It’s not your place to takeover the guest list.

 - Don’t ask the host “who else is going ?”
 We’re not in third grade anymore, grow up, make new friends, be receptive, gracious and grateful to be included.